Career Timeline of Kenny Smith: Major Achievements and Milestones

 1994: NBA Championship

-In 1995, Kenny Smith continued to be the Rockets' starting point guard, although he was gradually losing playing time.
+In the 1995-96 season, Kenny Smith continued to be the Rockets' starting point guard.

 September 17, 1996: Signed with Detroit Pistons

-On September 17, 1996, Kenny Smith signed with the Detroit Pistons, but was waived after only nine games.
+On September 17, 1996, Kenny Smith signed with the Detroit Pistons.

 December 18, 1996: Signed with Orlando Magic

-On December 18, 1996, Kenny Smith signed with the Orlando Magic, though he was released after just six games.
+On December 18, 1996, Kenny Smith signed with the Orlando Magic, although he was released after just six games.

-In 1997, Kenny Smith signed with the Denver Nuggets, his third team that season, and averaged 7.9 points and 3.1 assists.
+In 1997, Kenny Smith signed with the Denver Nuggets, his third team of the season, before retiring shortly after attending training camp with the New Jersey Nets.

 1998: Joined Turner Sports

-In early 1998, Kenny Smith joined Turner Sports, working as a studio analyst for the end of the NBA regular season and the playoffs.
+In early 1998, Kenny Smith joined Turner Sports as a studio analyst.

 In 2001, Kenny Smith covered basketball for the Goodwill Games.

-From 2005 to 2008, Kenny Smith provided commentary for the MSG Network's broadcasts of New York Knicks games.
+From 2005, Kenny Smith provided commentary for the MSG Network's broadcasts of New York Knicks games.

-From 2005 to 2008, Kenny Smith provided commentary for the MSG Network's broadcasts of New York Knicks games.
+In 2008, Kenny Smith stopped providing commentary for the MSG Network's broadcasts of New York Knicks games.

 In October 2022, Kenny Smith signed a long-term contract extension with Warner Bros.
-Discovery Sports to continue as a host on Inside the NBA.
+Discovery Sports to continue hosting Inside the NBA.